 Would you say The Fighter is your most commercial film?

 [Pause] Probably.
 Yeah, I guess so.
 I think the film came out well on a bunch of levels.
 It’s emotional, but also propulsive.
-My main thing is that I really wanted to grab the viewer, and really make you feel like you’ve been grabbed by a cinematic experience.
+My main thing is that I really wanted to grab the viewer, really make you feel like you’ve been grabbed by a cinematic experience.
 The texture it has also gets that authentically kind of mandate, which is really earned.

 With films like The Fighter and Three Kings, you really balanced art and commerce.
 Where do the two meet for you?